Lens Aperture |

 are not taking a shot with WB set to the wrong light conditions.

-AE or AEL - Expose Lock Dial - In the camera menu this
+AE or AEL - Expose Lock Dial (Mirrorless Camera)

 should be set to toggle (press button for on